freakzlike/vue-service-model/docs/api/fields.md

   // Will throw FieldNotBoundException if field is not bound to data or model public get data (): Dictionary<any>

+  // Property mapper for getValue() public get value (): any

-  // Returns async field value from data by calling valueGetter with data of assigned model public get value (): any
+  // Returns async field value from data by calling valueGetter with data of assigned model public async getValue (): Promise<any>

+  // Property mapper for setValue() public set value (value: any)

-  // Sets field value to model data by calling valueSetter with data of assigned model public set value (value: any)
+  // Sets field value to model data by calling valueSetter with data of assigned model public setValue (value: any): void

   // Returns async field label from field definition public get label (): Promise<string>